-Motion-detector controlled security lights are strongly discouraged due to nighttime animal movement.
-If approved by the Committee, motiondetector lights must have a timing mechanism that will turn the light off within 2-minutes of activation.
+Motion-detector controlled security lights are strongly discouraged due to night-time animal movement.
+If approved by the Committee, motion-detector lights must have a timing mechanism that will turn the light off within 2 minutes of activation.
 The Committee reserves the right to require such fixtures be disconnected if they generate complaints from neighboring properties.
 Security lights may not be operated for the purpose of general illumination.

-All exterior lighting must be shielded to ensure that light sources and lamps are not visible from neighboring properties.
-Wall-mounted lights should be shielded in a way that directs the light vertically (either up or down) along the wall.
-Recessed lights in exterior soffits and caves shall be flush-mounted so that the light can is flush with the ceiling and the light bulb does not protrude below the edge of the light can.
+All Exterior lighting must be shielded to ensure that light sourced and lamps are not visible from neighboring properties.
+Wall-mounted lights should be flush mounted so that the light can is flush with the ceiling and the light bulb does not protrude below the edge of the light can.

-Exterior Christmas lighting is acceptable during the Christmas season but must not be illuminated beyond one week following New Year's Day.

-Exterior lighting should be turned off by 10 P.M., unless people are expected to be entering or exiting a home after that time.
+Exterior Christmas lighting is acceptable during the Christmas season but must no be illuminated beyond one week following New Year' Day.
+Exterior lighting should be turned off by 10pm, unless people are expected to be entering or exiting home after that time.

-3.4.14.4 Resolution of Existing Exterior Lighting Violations
+3.4.14.4.
+Resolution of Existing Exterior Lighting Violations

-Some residences in FireRock Ridge are not in compliance with previous versions of the lighting guidelines or with these new Esterior Lighting Guidelines.
-Exterior lighting elements may have been installed under the old guidelines without the required approval of the Committee.
+Some residents in FireRock Ridge are not in compliance with previous versions of the lighting guidelines or with these new Exterior Lighting Guidelines.
+Exterior lighting elements may have been installed under the old guidelines without required approval of the Committee.
 The following procedures will be used to resolve these existing conflicts.

-- 1. Homeowners are encouraged to voluntary bring their exterior lighting into compliance with the new guidelines. - 2.
-It is strongly recommended that any homes with existing, exterior spotlights (that were installed with or without approval from the Committee) adjust the spotlights to direct the light beam vertically towards the ground, or. provide a shield around the light so that the light beam does not radiate onto adjacent properties.
+- 1. Homeowners are encouraged to voluntarily bring their exterior lighting into compliance with the new guidelines. - 2.
+It is strongly recommended that any homes with existing, exterior spotlights (that were installed with or without approval from the Committee) adjust the spotlights to direct the light beam vertically towards the ground or provide a shield around the light so that the light beam does not radiate onto adjacent properties.
 It should be noted that original FireRock Ridge lighting guidelines stipulate that "No light should radiate away from any exterior lighting to any neighbor's property. - 3.
-Homeowners who do not wish to correct existing lighting violations (i.e., lighting elements that were installed without the required Committee approval. or. installed in a manner non-compliant with the lighting guidelines that were in effect at the time the home was originally built) may leave the exterior lighting as it presently exists, unless such lighting violations generate a complaint from a neighboring homeowner.
-If such a complaint is received, the Committee will determine what changes, if any, are required to bring the lighting into compliance. - 4.
-If a homeowner does not resolve exterior lighting compliance issues to the satisfaction of the Committee, a notice of violation will be filed with Maricopa County stating that the non-compliant lighting is not "grandfathered" and that when the house is sold, the new buyer must submit a lighting plan for approval by the Committee.
+Homeowners who do not wish to correct exterior lighting violations (i.e., lighting elements that were installed without the required Committee approval or installed in a manner non-compliant with the lighting guidelines that were in effect at the time the home was originally built) may leave the exterior lighting as it presently exists, unless such lighting complaint from a neighboring homeowner.
+If a such complaint is received, the Committee will determine that changes, if any, are required to bring the lighting into compliance. - 4.
+If a homeowner does not resolve exterior lighting compliance issues to the satisfaction of the Committee, a notice of violation will be filed with Maricopa County stating that the non-compliant lighting is not 'grandfathered' and they when the house is sold, the new buyer must submit a lighting plan for approval by the committee.

-3.4.15 BUILDING COLORS
+3.4.15.
+BUILDING COLORS